 At Kids Smiles Pediatric Dentistry we want you and your child to have a successful office visit from start to finish.
 Like most successful ventures, some preparation and planning can assist.
 Our 7 tips are adapted from a longer blog at Mouth Healthy, which is also a good read especially in the details of age appropriate dental habits.

 Its always best if you can plan your next office visit while checking out of one.
-Dr. Brandon Larkin suggests bringing a planner or electronic calendar with you to each office visit, so scheduling becomes a breeze.
+Dr. Mark Dawoud suggests bringing a planner or electronic calendar with you to each office visit, so scheduling becomes a breeze.
 The article we reference has good advice about scheduling a back-to-school appointment by using your child's spring report card as a reminder.

 Encourage Age-Appropriate Dental Habits at Home